FelipeRamosPersonalProjects/dev-task-manager-BE/src/resources/en_US/templates/source/default_pr_description.md

 - [x] My code follows the guidelines of this project and Code Review Assistant is not failing (if CRA is enabled in the project);
 - [x] I have checked if the target branch is the correct one for this project

+### Confluence Pages
+Please mention below the page/s (Metadata, TSD, User Guide / Configuration Guide, etc…) that you updated / created for this ticket: